 Fruits and vegetables should be washed thoroughly before cooking or consuming.
 This includes the exterior of fruits and vegetables since cutting through the skins can transfer bacteria such as salmonella to the flesh.

 Many women undergoing chemotherapy develop abnormally low iron levels, which must be treated.
-Curcumin (found in turmeric) has been shown to be an iron chelator, a compound that removes iron from the body.
+Curcumin (found in turmeric) has been shown to be an iron chelator (a compound that removes iron from the body) as well as acting as a copper chelator, which could contribute to anemia.
 However, excess iron is also to be avoided during chemotherapy.

 Please note that while salmon and the closely-related Arctic char are recommended for consumption during Taxol chemotherapy, recent research suggests that herring, sardines, anchovies, mackerel, lake trout and similar fatty fish should not be consumed the day before through the day after a chemotherapy treatment.
 In addition, these fish should be consumed only in moderation during the remaining days of each cycle.
 Fish oil supplements should not be consumed by those undergoing chemotherapy.